The aim of this tutorial is to introduce you to functional coding, while explaining how to code in a structural way.

 So if I run plot(X) and plot(y) - the output will be determined by the type and nature of X and Y (same function, but input object determines output).
 This is polymorphism, am I now a husband, dad or a son depends on the context.

-Functional Programming seeks to be indifferent to context and structured - plot_histogram seeks to produce a histogram, always.
+Functional Programming seeks to be indifferent to context and structure - plot_histogram seeks to produce a histogram, always.
+The function is built to do one thing, not many things.

-In summary, we use a fluid combination of both OO and functional.
-I certainly use both in any project.
+In summary, you can absolutely be fluid in having a combination of both OO and functional coding.
 This session describes both, and there is not a right or wrong at all tmes.
 Horses for courses, but please try and prize stability and structure in everything you do - which is core to functional coding.

 Below we illustrate the use of functions in R with examples - followed by explanations for what is happening.